 1. Clock-in/clock-out systems

-Well, we are living in a technology-oriented world, where keeping the record of staff’s attendance is easy.
-So, either you can choose a biometric time clocks system or go for the time tracking system.
+Well, we are living in a technology-oriented world, where keeping a record of staff attendance is easy.
+So, either you can choose a biometric time clock system or go for the time tracking Software.
 These both are exponentially working excellent for accessing who the employee is present on the day, their clocking in, and out.

 2. Call monitoring or recording